OpenZeppelin/openzeppelin-contracts/docs/tokens.md

 Also note that, unlike ERC20, ERC721 lacks a `decimals` field, since each token is distinct and cannot be partitioned.

-New items can not be created:
+New items can be created:

 ```javascript
 > GameItem.awardItem(playerAddress, "https://game.com/item-id-8u5h2m.json")